 Depending on which form you filled out for your own eligibility to adopt, you’ll fill out Form I-800 or I-600 to make sure your child is deemed adoptable by the USCIS.

-The IH-4 (for Hague countries) or IR-4 (for non-Hague countries) visa.
-This is the visa you’ll receive if only one of two parents met the child or if the adoption wasn’t completed in the foreign country.
-You’ll need to finalize your child’s adoption in the United States if this is the visa you receive.
+- The IH-4 (for Hague countries) or IR-4 (for non-Hague countries) visa: This is the visa you’ll receive if only one of two parents met the child or if the adoption wasn’t completed in the foreign country.
+You’ll need to finalize your child’s international adoption in Arkansas if this is the visa you receive.

 When does an intercountry adoption require re-adoption in Arkansas?